 One day the telephone rang.
 It was Peter.
 Goodness known how he tracked us down, but he was a newshound and had his methods.
 He said he was beginning a personal project on the Internet to be called Open Writing, which was to be a platform and showcase for writers and poets from all walks of life and give unpublished writers a place to have their work published.
 He invited me to write a weekly column for the e-zone, suggesting Montana Diary as a suitable name.
 I was eager to accept and so began a friendship with a gentle, caring Yorkshire wordsmith that I respect and admire.
 Montana Diary was published on January 15th, 2004.

-In June of 2004 for health reasons we decided to move to Mesa, Arizona so Montana Diary was re-titled Letter From America.
+In June of 2004 for health reasons we decided to move to Gay's former home city, Mesa, Arizona, so Montana Diary was re-titled as Letter From America.
 The last issue of Open Writing contained a single item, dated November 3rd, 2013.

-My last contribution was posted the day before the server, and Peter, retired.
+My last contribution was posted the day before the server retired.
 It was chapter 53 of an early version of my novel-in-travail, "Luddite Spring: the Huddersfield Luddite Uprising 1811 -1813."
 My autobiography, A Shout From The Attic, was also being serialised in Open Writing.

 Now, I raise my pen and say a heartfelt "Thank you, Peter," and, as Peter would say, "Cheers!"